 Richmond University Medical Center’s Breast Cancer Treatment

 When it comes to cancer care, Richmond University Medical Center’s oncology program has been recognized nationally by the American College of Surgeon’s Commission on Cancer Care.
-Our oncology program has been certified by the Commission on Cancer Care for over 80 consecutive years.
-Our most recent certification included five commendations for exceeding the Commission’s standards in the areas of program management, clinical services, and data quality.
+Our oncology program has been certified by the Commission on Cancer Care for over 80 consecutive years, the longest consecutively accredited cancer program on Staten Island.
 To schedule an appointment, call us today at (718)-818-1161.

 Diagnosing Breast Cancer